Aims and activities

 We would love to work with the following organisations to expand and shape our next phase:

 - Funders who provide grants to individuals (or are open to doing so, to link in with the portal and expand the range of support available to individuals - in the context of the cost-of-living crisis)

 - Funders who provide grants to organisations, who are open to supporting smaller organisations to adopt innovative new technology and trial the portal

-- Organisations involved in the ecosystem of providing advice, support or other practical assistance to individuals in need of financial support, who can provide input into development of the portal or share this with people who may benefit from it.
+- Organisations involved in the ecosystem of providing advice, support or other practical assistance to individuals in need of financial support, who can provide input into the development of the portal or share this with people who may benefit from it.

-The Founding Partners of the Social Innovation Council include the Smallwood Trust, Turn2us, Royal British Legion, Association of Charitable Organisations (ACO), Charity for Civil Servants and End Furniture Poverty.
+The Founding Partners of the Social Innovation Council include the Smallwood Trust, Turn2us, Royal British Legion, Association of Charitable Organisations (ACO), the Charity for Civil Servants and End Furniture Poverty.
 We have also been collaborating with a wider membership base of over 50 organisations within the charity and public sectors.
 More information about the Social Innovation Council can be found here.